eduvpn/documentation/release/README.md

 After this, make sure you logout and in again.

+Create a Mock configuration file in `${HOME}/.config/mock.cfg`:

+    # Speed up package installation in Mock
+    config_opts['nosync'] = True

+## GPG

 Make sure you have a PGP key available.
-If not, create one:
+If not, create one.
+On CentOS:

     $ gpg --gen-key